yohasebe/whisper-stream/README.md

 This is a **bash script** that utilizes the [OpenAI Whisper API](https://platform.openai.com/docs/guides/speech-to-text) to **transcribe continuous voice input into text**.
 It uses SoX for audio recording and includes a built-in feature that detects silence between speech segments.

 The script is designed to convert voice audio into text each time the system identifies a **specified duration of silence**.
-This essentially enables the Whisper API to function as if it were capable of real-time voice-to-text conversion.
+This enables the Whisper API to function as if it were capable of real-time voice-to-text conversion.

 After transcription, the text is automatically copied to your system's **clipboard** for immediate use.
-It is also saved in a specified directory as a **text file**.
+It can also be saved in a specified directory as a **text file**.

 ## Installation